EliotSatta/Master-Thesis---Replication/README.md

 This repository contains the materials required to replicate the analysis presented in:

-Satta E. — Why the Eurozone Escaped Fiscal Inflation.
+Satta E. — Why the Euro Area Escaped Fiscal Inflation.

 Files included